hangyao/StateFarm/README.md

 The code is provided in the following notebook files:

-- ```StateFarmCode.py```
+- ```StateFarmCode.py```: This is the main code for the State Farm data scientist interview project.
+- ```BasicFunctions.py```: This is a Python coding interview quiz from State Farm.

 ## Run

-In a terminal or command window, navigate to the top-level project directory `Zappos/` (that contains this README) and run one of the following commands:
+In a terminal or command window, navigate to the top-level project directory `StateFarm/` (that contains this README) and run one of the following commands:

 ```python StateFarmCode.py```